(Statistics in this article were updated in August 2020 to reflect the growing number of users within our community).

-Three years ago I was in San Francisco with my brother Nicho.
+Five years ago I was in San Francisco with my brother Nicho.
 The April morning was sunny and cold as we hurried east on Sacramento to our first Wisdom 2.0 conference.
 Inc Magazine describes the event as “connecting through technology in a way that supports a person’s well-being, work effectiveness, and is ultimately useful to the world.”
-Don’t worry — I didn’t understand either.
+Don’t worry — we didn’t understand it either.

 For first-time attendees it’s a curious affair.
 Meditation teachers and new-age publishers mingle inside with tech titans and venture capitalists — a perfect microcosm of the city outside.
 In 2015, LinkedIn’s CEO Jeff Weiner sang Sittin’ On The Dock Of The Bay in front of 3,000 people while Tibetan monks spent 4 days constructing — and then deconstructing — an altogether different microcosm in the lobby.